Make WordPress Faster Using W3 Total Cache and Cloudflare

 - Garbage collection interval: 3600 seconds

-Step 4: Browser Cache Configure Setting
+4. Browser Cache Configure Setting

+Browser cache is major to make WordPress website faster.
 The browser Cache configures setting is the last option of w3 total cache configures the setting.

 - Last-Modified header: Checked